Jade-ux/MS02-My-Trip-Planner/README.md

 - I entered invalid data into the city field and then tried to chose an activity.
 An alert pops up to tell me that the city is invalid.
 - I enter a country, then choose a city, then go back to the country and choose a different country.
 The city field is then reset which is the expected output.
 - I choose a country, city and activities.
 Then I change the activities type.
 The map clears of all markers and new markers drop down for the new activity type.
+- Activities: If no results exist for the user's combination of country, city and activity, the user should be alerted to this so that they can choose again.
+I selected a country, city and activity where no results would exist eg. South Africa + Kruger Park + Spas and Salons.
+Expected result: user is alerted that there are no results.
+Actual result: alert pops up informing me that there are no activities of this type for my chosen city and that I should select again.
+I then close the alert and can choose from the activities select field again.
 -	 When adding items to the itinerary - I tried to add an item without a date.
 When I click 'Add to itinerary' if the date field is blank an alert pops up to let me know I should select a date.
 - I tried adding an event with a date and the event was added to the itinerary, at the bottom of the lisst of events.
 - I try adding items to the itinerary until the content overflows the block.
 A scrollbar then appears.